-The following letter was written by William (“Will”) Hickman Harris Moody (1842-1864), the son of Rev. Granville Moody (1812-1887) and Lucretia Elizabeth Harris (1818-1886).
+The following letters were written by William (“Will”) Hickman Harris Moody (1842-1864), the son of Rev. Granville Moody (1812-1887) and Lucretia Elizabeth Harris (1818-1886).
 When he was 19 years old, William enlisted on 4 January 1862 as a private in Co.
 H, 74th Ohio Infantry—a regiment commanded by his father.
 He was immediately elevated to the rank of 2nd Lieutenant.
 We learn from the letter that William was taken prisoner by some of Gen. John Hunt Morgan’s men in Tennessee in early September 1862.
 He was paroled but was waiting to be exchanged when this letter was penned on 21 September.
 Mostly likely William had returned to his regiment in time to participate in the Battle of Stones River three months later.
 William died of typhoid fever in September 1864 at Marietta, Georgia.

 Unlike his son, Granville Moody would have a long and interesting career:

-A later history described him in some detail.
+“A later history described him in some detail.
 ‘He was of Puritan stock, born in Portland, Maine, January 2, 1812…He settled in Muskingum County, Ohio, when eighteen years old, and engaged in mercantile pursuits.
 While teaching in a Methodist Sabbath school, he was converted…He joined the Ohio Methodist Conference in 1833.

 The Methodists had been given a lot for a church on the north side of Town Street between High and 3rd Streets (now a part of the site of John F. Wolfe Columbus Commons) by the Proprietors of Columbus.
 Other denominations had been given other lots.
 The Methodists began with a small, one-room church, and built, built and rebuilt as the congregation grew larger.
 By 1845, there was a brick church of some size on the lot.
 It was to this church that Granville Moody came as pastor.